scala/scala-jenkins-infra/README.md

 # Misc

+## Worker offline?

+If you see "pending -- (worker) is offline", try waiting ~5 minutes;
+it takes time for ec2-start-stop to spin up workers.

 ## "ERROR: null" in slave agent launch log
 There are probably multiple instances with the same name on EC2: https://github.com/adriaanm/ec2-start-stop/issues/4
 Workaround: make sure EC2 instance names are unique.